 Bright Winter Jasmine

 Because it is deciduous and loses its leaves in the fall, all of winter jasmine's (Jasminum nudiflorum) winter interest comes from its lemony yellow flowers and bright-green stems.
 Flowers appear in January and throughout winter in jasmine's growing region of hardiness zones 6 through 10.

 Reaching a height of 4 feet and a spread of 7 feet, winter jasmine works well as a ground cover.
 It also looks fantastic cascading over hillsides and slopes.
 Like most plants, winter jasmine needs regular watering during the first year to establish a strong, deep root system.
 After that, this easy-care plant only needs access to sun and once-weekly watering during dry spells.

 Cheery Winterberry Holly

 Gardeners looking for winter interest often turn to holly trees thanks to their bright-red berries.
-One popular holly variety is the winterberry (Ilex verticillata).
+One popular holly species is the winterberry (Ilex verticillata).
 The winterberry doesn't produce flowers in the winter, but it does sprout clusters of bright-red berries in massive amounts.
-It grows in USDA hardiness zones 3 to 9, making it an excellent choice for gardeners in colder climates who want winter color but can't get any winter bushes to flower.
+It's a perennial in USDA hardiness zones 3 to 9, making it an excellent choice for gardeners in colder climates who want winter color but can't get any winter bushes to flower.